AnnieMarie-s/BookStore-Apis-practice-tutorials-/README.md

-An Api Solution with Implemnetation of Authentication and Authorization using Djangi rest framework.
+An Api Solution with Implementation of Authentication and Authorization using Djangi rest framework.